KnowageLabs/Knowage-Documentation/functionalities-guide/BehavioralModel/ka_dev_behavioralmodel.rst

 Parametrizing LOVs
 ~~~~~~~~~~~~~~~~~~

-   Suppose that you need to retrieve a list of values representing all
-   brand names of your products.
-Then you can use a Query LOV like in
+Suppose that you need to retrieve a list of values representing all brand names of your products.
+Then you can use a Query LOV like in  Query LOV example:

+..code-block:: bash
-  Query LOV example
+         :caption: Qery LOV example
+         :linenos:

+         blablabla
 +--------------------------------------------+
 | SELECT DISTINCT PRODUCT_FAMILY, BRAND_NAME |
 |                                            |